alexzq04/ThermalPX/README.md

 ## Which devices are compatible?
 This Module was tested on a POCO X3 PRO and it works flawlessly, but it should work on most of POCO/XIAOMI devices.

+## ***Risks***
+By using this module, u assume all the risks that may occur due to the improper use of this module.
+High temperatures, burns or explosions are expected to happen if temperatures are not controlled correctly.